-Yesterday, we posted an article about Northwestern University’s work with various extraterrestrial regolith soil simulants.
-After publishing it, we decided to get in touch with the team behind the project for a follow-up on the state of this research and clarifications about certain elements of the methodology.
+Yesterday, we posted about Northwestern University‘s work with various extraterrestrial regolith soil simulants.
+We decided to get in touch with the team behind the project for a follow-up on the state of this research and clarifications about certain elements of the methodology.

 Our interviewee, Adam Jakus, has a Ph.D. in Materials Science and Engineering and is an expert on advanced material functional inks, ceramics, polymers and composites.
 We were able to contact Adam, as he is one of the lead researchers on the project, and he was kind enough to answer our questions.